2419 Feather Mae Ct, Forest Hill, MD 21050 | Phone: 410-340-9019

 - TX disable occurs at the top of the each ham band, allowing RX-only (SWL) in between ham bands

-10) Return to Factory Defaults
+10) NEW FEATURE: Return to Factory Defaults

 - Command added to Terminal Menu to allow return to factory default settings.
 (Same as holding Mode PB during power-up);